TBD54566975/experimental-face-voice-key/README.md

-# experimental-face-voice-key
+# You are the key!

-You are the key: generate a key from biometric data (face and voice)
+Key recovery or self custody using just yourself as the key material (and memorising a simple phrase of your own choice).